Composting for schools is educational, practical, fun and cost effective.

-All raw and cooked food waste can be composted using a Ridan food waste composting machine – fruits, vegetables, meat, eggs, fish and dairy products.
+All raw and cooked food waste produced by your school or college can be effectively composted using the Ridan food waste composting system, including fruits, vegetables, meat, eggs, fish and dairy products.
 As long as your school has some gardens or grounds, you can recycle all of your food waste onsite, as soon as it has been discarded.

 The final product is a healthy, nutrient rich compost which can be fed back into your plant pots, borders and gardens or used for community projects.

 It is now possible to recycle all common school waste products including all food waste products, grass and plant cuttings, in fact, any bio-degradable material into nutrient rich compost.

 The initial stage is to add food waste and green waste to the Ridan Composter together with an equal mix of wood chips.
 This is then turned by hand on a daily basis (A task the kids seem to love!).
 The turning keeps the mixture aerated, preventing the mixture from rotting (which creates harmful emissions).

 Once the mixture reaches the end of the Ridan Composter, it will be released and collected in a bucket, then moved to the maturation box to mature.

 The compost produced by the Ridan can then be used to enrich the school soil – allowing carbon consuming plants to be grown.